 A few ways you can focus on value:

 - Identify the problems your current and potential customers are having

 - List out all the benefits that your business can provide.
 What makes you stand out from your competition?

 - Provide prospects with videos, case studies, data, and reviews — all a great way to emphasize your value

-Reaching the Right Buyers
+Target The Right Buyers

-Professionals use professional tools, and serious buyers turn to Thomasnet.com when they’re ready to source products and find suppliers.
+Serious buyers turn to Thomasnet.com when they’re ready to source products and find suppliers.
 All the relevant information they need to do their jobs is in one place, making their lives - and careers - easier.
 That's why Thomasnet.com is home to the largest, most active network of B2B buyers on the planet.

 If you want to get in front of these buyers, you need to list your business on the platform.
 You can then showcase your capabilities and make it easier for buyers to find, evaluate, and connect with you.